-Doogh has an unmistakable tangy, fizzy, refreshing flavor.
-It is made from fermented milk and served with carbonated water over ice (and sometimes with mint).
-It is popular in Iran and enjoyed during warmer months as a refreshing and nourishing digestive drink.
+Doogh is a cold, refreshing drink made from fermented yogurt, carbonated water, and mint.
+It tastes amazing, and can be made right at home!
+It has an unmistakable tangy, fizzy, refreshing flavor, and is served with carbonated water over ice (and sometimes with mint).
+It is popular in Iran during the warmer months as a refreshing and nourishing digestive drink.

-Many Persian meals end with a glass of dough, and it is simple to make at home.
+Many Persian meals end with a glass of doogh or Persian Tea, and it is simple to make at home.
 In this recipe post, I show you how to make it with either yogurt and milk or with a shortcut method using kefir.
 If you already love fermented drinks like kefir and kombucha, doogh is perfect for you!

 Start by adding 1 cup of milk and 1 cup of water to a medium sized saucepan.
 Heat the liquid until it hits 185F, and don’t let it boil.
 You can check the temperature using an instant-read thermometer.